Distributed Estimation and Inference for Spatial Autoregression Model with Large Scale Networks

-Then we transmit the low dimensional matrix from workers to the master. {This method offers potential for substantial reduction in communication costs, as the data transfer size is effectively reduced from the original complexity of $O(N^2)$ to $O(d^2)$.} Our theoretical investigation suggests that setting $d\ge c\log N$ ($c>0$) is sufficient to obtain a consistent estimator for the asymptotic covariance matrix.
+Then we transmit the low dimensional matrix from workers to the master. {This substantially decreases the communication costs, as the transferred data size is effectively reduced from $O(N^2)$ to $O(d^2)$.} Our theoretical investigation suggests that setting $d\ge c\log N$ ($c>0$) is sufficient to obtain a consistent estimator for the asymptotic covariance matrix.
 This makes the distributed statistical inference feasible with low communication cost.

 The rest of the article is organized as follows.
 Section \ref{sec:model} introduces the SAR model and the DNLSA algorithm, as well as the theoretical analysis.
 In Section \ref{sec:inference}, we develop a random projection method to facilitate the distributed inference.
 Multiple simulation studies are provided in Section \ref{sec:num}, and a real data application is illustrated by applying the DNLSA method on the Spark system in Section \ref{sec:realdata}.
 In Section \ref{sec:conclusion}, we briefly summarize the article and make a concluding remark.
 All the technical details, theoretical proofs {and additional numerical results} are elaborated in the Appendices.